With competitive salaries and comprehensive benefits, HRA offers a team working environment focusing on the career growth needs of each employee.

 Required skills and abilities:

-- Proficiency in researching ethnographic documentation and soils/environmental/cultural backgrounds, SHPO databases, GLO plats, land patents/historic maps and tax assessments with the ability to recognize the need for and the location of additional resources.
+- Ability to conduct background research in various sources including ethnographies, soils/environmental/cultural background, SHPO databases, GLO plats, land patents/historic maps, and tax assessments with the ability to recognize the need for and to locate additional background or archival resources.
+Demonstrated ability to conduct archival research.

-- Experience with inventory, monitoring, and writing research reports and plans, with the ability to consistently produce high quality products and with the knowledge and understanding of appropriate style for the document requested.
+- Strong technical writing skills and demonstrated ability to write CRM-specific technical reports.
+Contribute to research, inventory, resource evaluation, and monitoring plans and reports; the ability to contribute to high quality products with knowledge and understanding of appropriate style for the document.

 Equal opportunity/veterans/disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.